Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 Color: Brown, gray-brown.
 Location: Symmetrical facial patches.
 Trigger: Hormones plus UV exposure.

-Fade time: Chronic—managed, not cured.
+Fade time: Chronic — managed, not cured.
 Turmeric effectiveness: Good for maintenance because it is gentle enough for long-term use.

 Type 4: Sun Spots (Solar Lentigines)

 What it looks like: Flat, brown spots with defined edges.
 Ranges from tan to dark brown.
 Usually round or oval shaped.
-Does not change with hormonal cycles.

 Sun Spot Quick Facts